newrelic/newrelic-lambda-cli/README.md

 * python3.10
 * python3.11
 * python3.12
+* ruby3.2
+* ruby3.3

-**Note:** Automatic handler wrapping is only supported for Node.js, Python and Java.
+**Note:** Automatic handler wrapping is only supported for Node.js, Python, Java, and Ruby.
 For other runtimes, manual function wrapping is required using the runtime specific New Relic agent.

 ## Requirements